DivyanshK12/LabGrader/README.md

 Automation Scripts to compile and run student submitted code

 # System requirements :
 * Linux based environment needed.
 Few bash scripts commands will not work even on powershell.
+(FUnctionality for windows under work)
 * Python 3.7 or above
 * GCC-compiler
 # Process to use: